sign_vectors.sign_vectors¶

 (++-+-00-)

-We can easily construct the zero sign vector of a given length:
+We construct the zero sign vector of a given length:

 sage: zero_sign_vector(6)